 The Company adopted its Amended and Restated Certificate of Incorporation (the "Certificate") on June 23, 1997.
 Under the Certificate, the Company has authority to issue up to 450 million shares of stock, consisting of 250 million shares of Common Stock, par value \$0.01 per share, 150 million shares of excess stock, par value \$0.01 per share ("Excess Stock") (as described below), and 50 million shares of Preferred Stock, par value \$0.01 per share.
 Under Delaware law, stockholders generally are not responsible for the corporation's debts or obligations.
-Upon completion of this Offering, 53,694,041 shares of Common Stock will be issued and outstanding and no shares of Excess Stock or Preferred Stock will be issued and outstanding.
+Upon completion of this Offering and the expected application of the net proceeds therefrom, 58,694,041 shares of Common Stock will be issued and outstanding and no shares of Excess Stock or Preferred Stock will be issued and outstanding.